-We have many DVDs, a new model of Apple TV 4K and a grungy kid, who sometimes screw-up my DVDs.
+We have many DVDs, a new model of Apple TV 4K, and a grungy kid, who sometimes screws up my DVDs.
 Then I decide to look for a DVD ripper that will fully functionally copy my personal DVDs including my copy-protected movies mostly from Disney for kids on HDD.
-Then I assume we could either take with us when we travel or airplay the DVD movie for watching from Apple TV.
+Then I assume we could either take it with us when we travel or airplay the DVD movie for watching from Apple TV.
 To be able to watch DVDs on Apple TV, I see there are two ways, and I will explain both below.
 But I prefer to rip DVDs to Apple TV as this will protect the DVDs as well.
 OK, here we go.

 Stream DVD to Apple TV with VLC and AirPlay[FREE]

 VLC is a free DVD player software and helps you to stream DVDs to Apple TV.
 What you need to do is play the DVD on your Mac and then enable AirPlay mirroring.
 Here’s the step by step guides.

 First of all, please download and install the free DVD player VLC Media Player:

 Then play the DVD in VLC.
 Go to “File > Open Disc…” in the VLC menu and click Open.

 Once the DVD starts playing, enable AirPlay Mirroring in the menu bar.
 If you don’t see the airplay icon, go System Preference->Display and enable “Show mirroring options in the menu bar when available”.
 Here’s a YouTube video for you:

 To be honest, it does not always work well, and I see people complains the streaming keeps dropping and video stuttering.
 If you have the same problem, I suggest you go for the below suggestions.